MeetAntala45/DocuMaster/README.md

 DocuMaster is a web-based application that provides users with a simple and reliable platform to compress and convert commonly used document formats such as PDF, images, and Word files.
 The application focuses on improving document handling efficiency by reducing file sizes and converting documents into the required formats.

 DocuMaster is designed with a user-friendly interface that allows users to upload files, process them securely, and download the results instantly.
-The project simulates the workflow of real-world document processing platforms and emphasizes practical implementation and reliability.
+The project simulates the workflow of real-world document processing platforms and emphasizes practical implementation, reliability, and usability.

 ---